-An analysis of the potential impact of an immediate and sustained 100 basis point parallel increase or decrease in all yield curves worldwide on net interest income after tax and economic value of the Bank's portfolio, assuming no asymmetrical movement in yield curves and a constant financial position as at December 31, 2016 is as follows:
+An analysis of the potential impact of an immediate and sustained 100-basis-point parallel increase or decrease in all yield curves worldwide on net interest income after tax and economic value of the Bank's portfolio, as at December 31, 2017 is as follows:

-(In thousands of CAD dollars)

-2016 2015

-100 basis 100 basis 100 basis 100 basis

-point point point point

-parallel parallel parallel parallel

-increase decrease increase decrease

-in rates in rates in rates in rates

-Increase (decrease) in net interest income after tax: \$ 4,506 \$ (4,506) \$ 3,827 \$ (3,827)

-Increase (decrease) in economy value: 283 (283) 360 (360)
+· (In thousands of CAD dollars) 20 17 2016 100 basis point 100 basis point 100 basis point 100 basis point parallel parallel parallel parallel increase in rates in rates increase in rates decrease in rates Increase (decrease) in net interest income after tax: \$ 4,147 \$ (4,147) \$ 4,506 \$ (4,506) Increase (decrease) in economy value: (453) 453 (283) 283

 This sensitivity analysis, which is based on a static interest rate risk profile of assets and liabilities at a specific time, is used for risk management purposes only.
-No loan prepayment is assumed and deposits without fixed maturity dates are assumed to be repriced on next day.
-Actual changes in the Bank's net interest income and economic value resulting from the changes in interest rates may differ from the results of this sensitivity analysis.
+No loan prepayment is assumed and deposits, without fixed maturity dates are assumed to be repriced on next day.
+Actual changes in the Bank's net interest income and economic value, resulting from the changes in interest rates may differ from the results of this sensitivity analysis.